inpsyde/reusable-workflows/docs/build-and-push-assets.md

 > *When using commit-precise Composer requirements like "dev-master#a1bcde0" there's the risk to point to a package's status that has no compiled assets.*

 That's true.
 However, commit-precise requirements are not recommended (especially in production), usually temporary, and objectively rare.
-In the rare case we need to keep a specific commit hash, we can surely be careful in choosing the commit hash wisely.
+And iIn the rare case we need to keep a specific commit hash, we can be careful in choosing the commit hash wisely.

 ---